bellissimo/AlexaSky/README.md

 The Sky Box is controlled via UPnP in the same way that the Sky+ app works.
 In theory the skill could be extended to do anything the app can do.
 For example, you could get it to schedule a recording.

+The code must run on a local server and there are two ways of calling it.
+You can either call the server directly via the Skill in the Amazon Developer Console (I could not get this to work due to problems with certificates, you may have better luck), or you can create a Lambda function which calls the server while passing through the relevant JSON.
+The relevant code for the Lambda pass-through is in the class skyproxy/SkyProxyRequestStreamHandler.java.

 # Instructions

 ## Config (/src/main/resources/config.properties)